Sudakov Form Factors

 Now let us sum over all graphs which are the same as the first one except for having the $N$ gluons permuted.
 The result is to replace \er(56) by

-and is illustrated in \fig{18}(b).
+and is illustrated in the left-hand side of \fig{18}.
 Finally, we take the derivative given on the right of \eq(53).
 This results in a derivative for each of the $N$ gluons, as symbolized in \fig{16}, each of the derivatives having the form

 as stated in the Feynman rules, \fig{17}.

 \deffigB{18}{

 }{Sum over attachments to eikonal line gives \eq(57). }